alan-turing-institute/trustchain/docs/ion.md

 ### Install Bitcoin Core

-Trustchain has been tested with Bitcoin Core v24.0.1 and therefore the instructions below assume that version.
-More recent versions of Bitcoin Core are [available](https://bitcoincore.org/en/releases/) and can be used, but will require some minor changes to the commands in the following steps.
+Trustchain has been tested with Bitcoin Core v28.0 and therefore the instructions below assume that version.
+Other versions of Bitcoin Core are [available](https://bitcoincore.org/en/releases/) and can be used, but will require some minor changes to the commands in the following steps.

 === "Linux"

-    Begin by downloading the [Bitcoin Core release](https://bitcoincore.org/bin/bitcoin-core-24.0.1/) for your system:
+    Begin by downloading the [Bitcoin Core release](https://bitcoincore.org/bin/bitcoin-core-28.0/) for your system:

-     - [Download link](https://bitcoincore.org/bin/bitcoin-core-24.0.1/bitcoin-24.0.1-x86_64-linux-gnu.tar.gz) for Linux with x86-64 processor.
+     - [Download link](https://bitcoincore.org/bin/bitcoin-core-28.0/bitcoin-28.0-x86_64-linux-gnu.tar.gz) for Linux with x86-64 processor.
-     - [Download link](https://bitcoincore.org/bin/bitcoin-core-24.0.1/bitcoin-24.0.1-arm-linux-gnueabihf.tar.gz) for Linux with ARM processor.
+     - [Download link](https://bitcoincore.org/bin/bitcoin-core-28.0/bitcoin-28.0-arm-linux-gnueabihf.tar.gz) for Linux with ARM processor.

-    Verify the download by comparing the [published hash](https://bitcoincore.org/bin/bitcoin-core-24.0.1/SHA256SUMS) with the result of this command:
+    Verify the download by comparing the [published hash](https://bitcoincore.org/bin/bitcoin-core-28.0/SHA256SUMS) with the result of this command:
     ```console
-    $ shasum -a 256 ~/Downloads/bitcoin-24.0.1-*.tar.gz
+    $ shasum -a 256 ~/Downloads/bitcoin-28.0-*.tar.gz
     ```

     Unzip the archive:
     ```console
-    $ (cd ~/Downloads && tar xvzf bitcoin-24.0.1-*.tar.gz)
+    $ (cd ~/Downloads && tar xvzf bitcoin-28.0-*.tar.gz)
     ```
     and install Bitcoin Core:
     ```console
-    $ sudo install -m 0755 -t /usr/local/bin ~/Downloads/bitcoin-24.0.1/bin/*
+    $ sudo install -m 0755 -t /usr/local/bin ~/Downloads/bitcoin-28.0/bin/*
     ```
     The installation includes an executable file named `bitcoind` which we will run to start Bitcoin Core.

 === "macOS"

-    Begin by downloading the [Bitcoin Core release](https://bitcoincore.org/bin/bitcoin-core-24.0.1/) for your system:
+    Begin by downloading the [Bitcoin Core release](https://bitcoincore.org/bin/bitcoin-core-28.0/) for your system:

-     - [Download link](https://bitcoincore.org/bin/bitcoin-core-24.0.1/bitcoin-24.0.1-x86_64-apple-darwin.tar.gz) for Mac with x86-64 processor.
+     - [Download link](https://bitcoincore.org/bin/bitcoin-core-28.0/bitcoin-28.0-x86_64-apple-darwin.tar.gz) for Mac with x86-64 processor.
-     - [Download link](https://bitcoincore.org/bin/bitcoin-core-24.0.1/bitcoin-24.0.1-arm64-apple-darwin.tar.gz) for Mac with Apple M1 processor.
+     - [Download link](https://bitcoincore.org/bin/bitcoin-core-28.0/bitcoin-28.0-arm64-apple-darwin.tar.gz) for Mac with Apple M-series processor.

-    Verify the download by comparing the [published hash](https://bitcoincore.org/bin/bitcoin-core-24.0.1/SHA256SUMS) with the result of this command:
+    Verify the download by comparing the [published hash](https://bitcoincore.org/bin/bitcoin-core-28.0/SHA256SUMS) with the result of this command:
     ```console
-    $ shasum -a 256 ~/Downloads/bitcoin-24.0.1-*.tar.gz
+    $ shasum -a 256 ~/Downloads/bitcoin-28.0-*.tar.gz
     ```

     Unzip the archive:
     ```console
-    $ (cd ~/Downloads && tar xvzf bitcoin-24.0.1-*.tar.gz)
+    $ (cd ~/Downloads && tar xvzf bitcoin-28.0-*.tar.gz)
     ```
     and move the contents to the `/Applications` folder:
     ```console
-    $ mv ~/Downloads/bitcoin-24.0.1 /Applications
+    $ mv ~/Downloads/bitcoin-28.0 /Applications
     ```
     The download contains an executable file named `bitcoind` which we will run to start Bitcoin Core.